levigilbert/godot-LDtk-import/README.md

 4. Set the Default Value to the type of Node

 Current node options are:
+1. If not using Custom Entities:
 - Position2D
 - Area2D
 - KinematicBody2D
 - RigidBody2D
 - StaticBody2D
+2. If using Custom Entities:
+- Position2D, Area2D, KinematicBody2D, RigidBody2D, and StaticBody2D will be imported as Node2D
 - Path to Resource (eg: 'res://Player.tscn'), this will use 'load().instance()' to create your existing node

 ## Notes: